 Discussions that occur during the mediation process cannot be used as evidence in any subsequent due process hearing or civil proceeding.
-Parties in the mediation process will be provided a copy of the Notification of Confidentiality form.
-(See the Notification of Confidentiality in the Documents section of this chapter).
+Parties in the mediation process will be provided a copy of the Notification and Acknowledgment of Confidentiality form.

 H. Mediation Agreement